brother/gleshys/README.md

 > export PATH="/home/brother/git/other/gleshys/bin:$PATH"

-Ad then execute `gleshys start` to login.
-If you do not provide any flags the login will prompt you to pick a organization and project.
+And then execute `gleshys start` to login.
+If you do not provide any flags the login will prompt you to pick an organization and project.

-You can logout by executing `gleshys session-destroy`, this will also qipe on disk information about username, api access key, active organization and active project.
+You can logout by executing `gleshys session-destroy`, this will also wipe on disk information about username, api access key, active organization and active project.
 If you do not worry about logging out the GleSYS API still has a timeout that will invalidate your access key.